autolab-project/autolab/docs/high_level/index.rst

 High-level interface (Devices)
 ==============================

-The high-level interface of Autolab is an abstraction layer of its low-level interface, based on the  using local configurations, that provides a simple and straightforward way to communicate with an instrument through a **Device** object (a hierarchy of Modules, Variables and Actions objects).
+The high-level interface of Autolab is an abstraction layer of its low-level interface.
+It provides a user-friendly and straightforward way to communicate with an instrument through a **Device** object (a hierarchy of Modules, Variables and Actions objects).

 Table of contents: